-Motorola CEO Sanjay Jha talks Android skins, plans to release fewer handsets in 2012Alex Wagner - Senior News Editor
+Motorola CEO Sanjay Jha talks Android skins, plans to release fewer handsets in 2012Alex Wagner - Deputy Managing Editor, News Desk

 As I'm sure many Android fans have noticed, Motorola's introduced its fair share of new handsets running Google's OS in the past few months, including the DROID Bionic, DROID RAZR (all three colors), and more recently the DROID 4 and DROID RAZR MAXX.
 Motorola Mobility CEO Sanjay Jha said today that things are going to slow down soon, though, as his company plans to release fewer handsets in 2012.
 Speaking at CES today, Jha explained the decision by saying that pushing out a lot of similar products "doesn't drive the market to a new place."
 He added that the reduction in devices is also intended to help better focus Motorola's marketing efforts.